-Dressing Up Mirrors with Frames
+Dressing Up Mirrors With Frames

 Framed mirror in powder room of the Modern Farmhouse project.